Terrorism and Counterterrorism: Comparing Theory and Practice

 International Women’s Health & Human Rights

-Altough this course already started on 21 January it is not too late to join in and participate.
+Altough this course already went live on 21 January it is not too late to join in and enjoy the content.
 The free online course provides students with fundamental knowledge about women’s health and human rights, elaborates on sexual and reproductive rights while taking economic, social, political factors into consideration.
 One of the goals of the course is to create a global community of engaged students interested in Women’s Health and its interrelatednes to human rights.

 International Human Rights

 This course about international human rights is brought to you by the Université Catholique de Louvain, but is taught in English.
 It will discuss the constant dialogue in international and domestic courts about human rights, as well as the cultural and legal boundaries within this frame.
 Focusing mainly on the law aspect of international human rights, you will learn how to follow the development on human rights and will be able to take part in the discussion.
 This course is self-paced.

 This free open online course is available on udemy and facilitated by lawyer and human rights professor José Zalaquett.
 The course provides students with a brief introduction about international human rights and highlights a few more specific issues such as the rights of the child, women’s rights, Migration and Human Rights, Environment and Human Rights etc. The course contains of 33 lectures and 6 hours of videos.
 The course is entirely held in English and is also available on IOS and Android.